Who does this regulation apply to?

 What does the regulation on the mandatory entry in the student registry say?

-- The important thing is not the date of the performance check but which semester this check belongs to.
+- The important thing is the date of the last performance check.

-- If all academic requirements have been completed BEFORE week 8 or 38, you do not have to register at the University of Bern again.
+- If all academic attainments have been completed until the end of the lecture-free period (calendar week 7 or 37), you do not have to register at the University of Bern again.

-- The date for submitting the master or bachelor thesis must be BEFORE week 8 or 38 and no further reworking may be made.
+- The date for submitting the master or bachelor thesis must be before the end of the lecture-free period (calendar week 7 or 37) and no further reworking may be made.

 What else do I have to think about?